Guarulhos: History

+The early 20th century was marked by the arrival of the railway and electricity (Light & Power), requests for the installation of the telephone network, licences for the establishment of industries and commercial activities, and passenger transport services.

 During the 1930s, the city witnessed the actions of the Federal Intervention and the Constitutional Movement (Reflections of the Revolution that marked the end of the "Old Republic" during the 1930s in Brazil).

 In 1940 the Monteiro Lobato Municipal Library was founded, in 1941, the first Health Center of the city, and ten years after that, the Holy House of Mercy of Guarulhos was established.
-On that decade arrive in the municipality Industries from different sectors: electricity; metallurgy; plastics; food; rubber; footwear; vehicles; clocks, and leather.
+On that decade arrive in the municipality industries from different sectors: electricity; metallurgy; plastics; food; rubber; footwear; vehicles; clocks, and leather.

-In 1945 the São Paulo's Air Base (BASP) was transferred from the Campo de Marte, a little airport in São Paulo, to Cumbica neighborhood in Guarulhos.
+In 1945 the São Paulo's Air Force Base (BASP) was transferred from Campo de Marte, a small airport in São Paulo, to the Cumbica neighborhood in Guarulhos.

 In 1958 the Rotary Club established a branch in the city.

 The Municipal Conservatory of Guarulhos was founded in 1961.

-In 1963 the Commercial & Industrial Association of Guarulhos was founded, nowadays, the institution is called Commerce & Business Association of Guarulhos (Associação Comercial e Empresarial de Guarulhos – ACE).
+In 1963 the Commercial & Industrial Association of Guarulhos was founded, nowadays called the Commerce & Business Association of Guarulhos, Associação Comercial e Empresarial de Guarulhos – ACE.

-With the big boom of the Industrial sector, a large number of manpower was drawn.
+With the big boom of the Industrial sector, a large number of manpower was drawn into the city.
 This new population settled in an urban area on a continuous process of land occupation.
 At this rate the population grew from 35,000 in 1950 to 101,000 in 1960, from 237,000 in 1970 to 532,726 in 1980.
 Most of these citizens devoted themselves to Industrial activities in Guarulhos (that hosts around 2,000 establishments), and São Paulo.

 In 1985 the Cumbica Airport was opened.
 Today it is called "International Airport of São Paulo–Guarulhos Governor André Franco Montoro" (Aeroporto Internacional de São Paulo–Guarulhos Governador André Franco Montoro), the second-biggest airport in Latin America.

 Between 2000 and 2006, its population grew three times as much as São Paulo State.
-According to IBGE, Guarulhos is the second most populous city in the State after São Paulo Capital.
+According to IBGE, Guarulhos is the second most populous city in the State after São Paulo's capital.
 Most of its population is economically active and evenly distributed in terms of gender.